What Is Brad Garrett's Net Worth and Salary?

 Other Ventures

-In 2010, Brad opened his own comedy club in the Tropicana Resort and Casino in Las Vegas.
+In 2010, Brad opened his own comedy club at the Tropicana Resort and Casino in Las Vegas.
 The club closed down a year later, but he started another identical club at the MGM Grand.

 Relationships